danieljlepiscopo/ccna-homelab/README.md

 - IPv6 addressing and OSPFv3
 - SSH and secure remote access setup
 - DHCP and DNS server configuration (Ubuntu BIND9)
-- ACLs and Port Security (in progress)
-- NAT/PAT and HSRP (upcoming)
 - Layer 2/3 troubleshooting using `ping`, `traceroute`, `show`, and `debug`

 ## License